Breast cancer survivor offers wisdom at Faulkner satellite center

 Dana-Farber Cancer Institute collaborates with a variety of hospitals and research institutions to provide our patients with the best possible cancer care.

 The Dana-Farber/Brigham and Women's Cancer Center is a collaboration between Dana-Farber Cancer Institute and Brigham and Women's Hospital to care for adults with cancer.
-Dana-Farber provides outpatient services, while inpatient care is provided by Brigham and Women's Hospital.
+Dana-Farber provides outpatient services on its Longwood campus and satellite locations; Dana-Farber provides inpatient services at its Inpatient Hospital located within Brigham and Women's Hospital.

 The Dana-Farber/Brigham and Women's Cancer Center cares for adult patients in 13 specialized centers, each devoted to helping people fight a different type of cancer.
 The specialists in each center work as a team to provide expert evaluation and care.
 This coordinated arrangement makes it possible for many patients to meet with a number of specialists in a single visit.

-Through a long-standing collaboration between Dana-Farber Cancer Institute and, Boston Children's Hospital outpatient care for children is provided at Dana-Farber's Jimmy Fund Clinic while neighboring Children's Hospital offers inpatient care and pediatric subspecialty consultation.
+Through a long-standing collaboration between Dana-Farber Cancer Institute and Boston Children's Hospital, outpatient care for children is provided at Dana-Farber's Jimmy Fund Clinic while neighboring Boston Children's Hospital offers inpatient care and pediatric subspecialty consultation.
 The two institutions function as one to provide a seamless care experience for children with cancer.

 The Jimmy Fund Clinic is specifically designed for the comfort and convenience of children with cancer and their families in an outpatient setting.
 It has a playroom for young children, a separate activities room for teens, spacious exam and procedures rooms, and separate chemotherapy rooms for young children and teens.
 Private chemotherapy rooms are available for patients at high risk of infection.